lkodinsson/MARS/Basic/PHB.md

 ### Deflection (DEF)

 Deflection is the capacity to shrug off incoming attacks and abilities before they can even take effect.
+The use of deflection is often done automatically if no other type of defense is appropriate.

 ### Evasion (EVA)

 Evasion is your ability to quickly avoid danger, rather than relying on deflection to take hits.
+The use of evasion is often done intentionally rather than automatically relying on other forms of defense.

 ### Fortitude (FORT)

-Fortitude is your ability to resist poison and disease.
+Fortitude is your ability to resist poison and disease, and many forms of elemental damage.
 In dire circumstances it is also used to avoid potential death.

 ### Willpower (WILL)